prakharcipher/react-npm-module/README.md

 # timer-lib

 This is a re-usable ReactJS component to create a countdown to any deadline date.
-The code in written following the modern ES6 standard and styled by react-bootstrap.
+The code is written following the modern ES6 standard and is styled by react-bootstrap.

 ## Getting Started